• Skip to Content

 LVNs who request advanced placement as generic students must meet the same eligibility criteria for the Nursing Program generic students (see below).
 You cannot apply for the LVN to RN Bridge Program unless you currently have an active, unrestricted California LVN license at the time of your application.
 In addition you must complete the following:

-1. Complete the Nursing application: available athttp://www.evc.edu/academics/divisions-departments/nursing-allied-health/associate-degree-in-nursing-program/lvn-to-rn during the month of October.
+1. Complete the Nursing application: available at https://www.evc.edu/nursing-allied-health/associate-degree-nursing/lvn-rn during the month of October.

-2. Completion of the N001 Fundamentals of Nursing Challenge Exam with a ‘C’ or better (offered in December).
+2. Completion of the N010 Nursing Fundamentals Challenge Exam with a ‘C’ or better (offered in December).

 3. Achieve qualifying cut score on the ATI Test for Essential Academic Skills (offered in January-March).